alopezrivera/mpl_plotter/README.md

 # 1. Introduction

 Making plots for technical documents can be a time sink.
-At some point I decided I might as well rid myself of that overhead and learn some Python along the way!
-This library is the result of that.
-It does the job for me and I expand it when it can't, plus it's somwhat opinionated, but it might still do the trick!
+At some point I decided I might as well rid myself of that overhead, and this is the result!
+It does the job for me and I expand it when it can't.
+It's somwehat opinionated, but it may still do the trick!

 Hope you find some use in it :)